Create a Local Admin using Intune and PowerShell

 Add Local user account to the Administrators group

 We have provided cloudinfra101 to be added to local administrator group.
 You can add multiple local users into local Administrators group as well.
-Make sure that the local user account exists on the device and is a valid name.
+Ensure that the local user account exists on the device and is a valid name.
 If a local user account name is invalid, it will simply be ignored.

 Note